-- (1) A permanent conservation easement in favor of held by either: - a.
+(1) A permanent conservation easement in favor of held by eitherone of the following:

+a.
 A land trust or similar conservation-oriented non-profit organization with legal authority to accept such easements.
-The organization must be bona fide with perpetual existence and the conveyance instruments must contain all appropriate provision for retransfer in the event the organization becomes unable or chooses to not carry out its functions; or - b.
-A governmental entity with the authority in pursuing goals compatible with the purposes of this ordinance.
-If the entity accepting the easement is not the Town of Cumberland then a third right of enforcement favoring the Town must be included in the easement; or c.
-A permanent restrictive covenant for conservation purposes in favor of a governmental entity; or
+The organization must be a nonprofit corporation in good legal standing bona fide with perpetual existence and the conveyance instruments must contain all appropriate provision for retransfer in the event the organization becomes unable or chooses to not carry out its functions; or b.
+A governmental entity with the authority in-to pursueing goals compatible with the purposes of this ordinance.
+If the entity accepting the easement is not the Town of Cumberland, then a third right of enforcement favoring the Town mustay be included in the easement.; or e(2).
+A permanent restrictive covenant for conservation purposes in favor of a governmental entity.; or